-Dr. Shinobu Watanabe-Galloway (Chair & Graduate Program Director), Dr. Tricia LeVan, Dr. Evi Farazi, Dr. Lorena Baccaglini, and Dr. Sharon Medcalf
+Dr. Evi Farazi (Chair & Graduate Program Director), Dr. Abraham Mengist, Dr. Kendra Ratnapradipa, and Dr. David Brett-Major

 The PhD program in Epidemiology prepares practitioners and researchers for positions in government agencies, the private sector, and academia.
 Students learn to design, conduct, and analyze epidemiologic research studies, interpret research findings, and apply findings to solve public health problems or discover causes of diseases.